nrusanov/we-are-sn-testing-project/Test Reports/Exploratory Test Report.md

  - A good screenshots app that you are familiar with.
  - All necessary items like pen, pencil or note books if needed to note down important sittings.
  - A good location where no one can disturb.
- - Make sure you have a software to record bugs –notepad, word, excel etc.
+ - Make sure you have a software to record bugs – notepad, word, excel etc.

 **Preparation sample**